 Before we start, if you’re a PI, don’t hesitate to delegate this to a graduate student in your lab!
 That’s how I got involved in organizing my first international conference (and how Fourwaves was born).

-Here are our 10 examples of great conference website designs.
+Without further ado, here are our 10 examples of best event website designs.

 This 1-day event is organized for Early Career Investigators to promote collegiality and collaboration among early-career scientists in the GPCR field.